What Is A Pop-Up Form?

 2. Featuring specific content

-Though the purpose of a popup is to generate leads, you can feature other products, articles, or materials relevant to the page your viewer is on.
+Though the purpose of a pop-up is to generate leads, you can feature other products, articles, or materials relevant to the page your viewer is on.

 3. Reducing bounce rate